Women’s Financial Resilience After the 2008 Recession

 Redefinition of Stability and Forced Adaptation

 In this environment, women were progressively directed to accept multiple income sources, temporary contracts, or positions below their formal qualifications as a strategy of economic survival.
-Analyses published in the Harvard Business Review highlighted that the flexibility celebrated in corporate discourse often transferred economic risk from the system to the individual, disproportionately affecting groups with narrower financial margins and greater responsibility burdens, including women (Hill, 2010).
+The flexibility celebrated in post-crisis corporate language often transferred economic risk from institutions to individuals, disproportionately affecting workers with narrower financial margins and heavier responsibility burdens.

 The Initial Fragmentation of Recovery